molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

-We jump through all pages just to end up on the first page again.
+By clicking on the buttons, we jump forward to the last page and backward to the first page again.

 This is it!
 Here is the full test code: